Three Strangers

-Three Strangers is a 1946 American film noir crime drama directed by Jean Negulesco, written by John Huston and Howard Koch, starring Sydney Greenstreet, Geraldine Fitzgerald, and Peter Lorre, and featuring Joan Lorring and Alan Napier.
+Three Strangers is a 1946 American film noir crime drama directed by Jean Negulesco and starring Sydney Greenstreet, Geraldine Fitzgerald, and Peter Lorre, and featuring Joan Lorring and Alan Napier.
+The screenplay was written by John Huston and Howard Koch.
+It was produced and distributed by Warner Bros.

 Plot

-Crystal Shackleford (Geraldine Fitzgerald) lures two strangers, solicitor Jerome K. Arbutny (Sydney Greenstreet) and charming and erudite drunkard Johnny West (Peter Lorre) to her London flat on Chinese New Year in 1938 because of her belief that if three strangers make the same wish to an idol of Kwan Yin, Chinese goddess of fortune and destiny, the wish will be granted.
+Crystal Shackleford lures two strangers, solicitor Jerome K. Arbutny and charming and erudite drunkard Johnny West to her London flat on Chinese New Year in 1938 because of her belief that if three strangers make the same wish to an idol of Kwan Yin, Chinese goddess of fortune and destiny, the wish will be granted.
 Since money will make their dreams come true, the three go in on a sweepstakes ticket for the Grand National horse race together and agree that they will not sell the ticket if it is chosen, but will hold on to it until the race is run.
 Shackleford would use the money to try to win her estranged husband back, Arbutny to smooth the way for his selection to the prestigious Barrister's Club, and Johnny to buy a bar and live in it.

 The stories of the three strangers are revealed.
-Shackleford's husband David (Alan Napier) moved to Canada and fell in love with Janet Elliott (Marjorie Riordan).
+Shackleford's husband David moved to Canada and fell in love with Janet Elliott.
 He returns, just after Johnny and Arbutny take their leave of Crystal, and demands a divorce, but she refuses.
 She sees to it that he loses a promotion.
 She also lies to Janet, telling her that David still loves her and that she is pregnant.
 The trusting woman believes her and returns to Canada.

-With the help of an adoring Icey Crane (Joan Lorring), Johnny has been hiding out after his drunken participation in a botched robbery that resulted in the death of a policeman.
-Icey commits perjury in order to provide an alibi for the murderer and ringleader, Bertram Fallon (Robert Shayne).
-When a second witness is discredited, Fallon confesses to the robbery but blames the murder on West and the third man involved, Timothy Delaney, who is nicknamed Gabby (Peter Whitney).
+With the help of an adoring Icey Crane, Johnny has been hiding out after his drunken participation in a botched robbery that resulted in the death of a policeman.
+Icey commits perjury in order to provide an alibi for the murderer and ringleader, Bertram Fallon.
+When a second witness is discredited, Fallon confesses to the robbery but blames the murder on West and the third man involved, Timothy "Gabby" Delaney.
 Johnny is caught and sentenced to death, but Gabby finds Fallon on his way to prison and stabs him.
 As he dies in the railway carriage, Fallon clears Johnny.

-Arbutny has been speculating in stocks with money from the trust fund of Lady Rhea Belladon (Rosalind Ivan), an eccentric widow who believes she can talk with her dead husband.
+Arbutny has been speculating in stocks with money from the trust fund of Lady Rhea Belladon, an eccentric widow who believes she can talk with her dead husband.
 When the stock falls and his margin is called, a desperate Arbutny proposes to Lady Belladon.
 After consulting with her dead husband, she turns him down.
 Worse, she says that Lord Belladon wants to have the books checked.
-Arbutny contemplates suicide, is about to shoot himself but glances in the newspaper and discovers their sweepstakes ticket "Kwan Yin" was drawn in the Grand National.
+Arbutny contemplates suicide, is about to shoot himself but glances in the newspaper and discovers their sweepstakes ticket was drawn in the Grand National.